psi-4ward/zigbee2mqtt.io/docs/guide/getting-started/README.md

 ## Installation

 You can run Zigbee2MQTT in different ways, see [Installation](../installation/).
-In this example [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) is used to set up and run Zigbee2MQTT.
+In this example
+[Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) is used to set up and run Zigbee2MQTT.

 ### 1.)
 Find the Zigbee-Adapter

-After you plug the adapter in see the `dmesg` output to find the device location:
+After you plug the adapter see the `dmesg` output to find the device location:

 ```bash
 $ sudo dmesg
 ...
 usbcore: registered new interface driver ch341
 usbserial: USB Serial support registered for ch341-uart